onierstrasz/nierstrasz.org/_pages/home.md

 	- de Grauw Register Report (Aarsse, Fritz, Hahn, Hoffmann, van Campenhout, Walhain)
 - Hahn-Aarsse photo album (in Dutch)

-Privacy: If I have listed information about you that you would prefer to keep private, please let me know and I will remove it from this web site.
+*Privacy:* If I have listed information about you that you would prefer to keep private, please [contact me](https://www.oscar.nierstrasz.org) and I will remove it from this web site.

-These pages currently reside at: www.nierstrasz.org.
+These pages currently reside at: [www.family.nierstrasz.org](https://www.family.nierstrasz.org)

-Search this site with Google